Ziad-I/GSOC-24-Web-UI-Integration-for-Bonsai/README.md

 ## Week 1 (June 6th to June 11th)

-- Implemented a simple WebSocket server inside Blenderbim.
+- Implemented a simple WebSocket server inside BonsaiBIM.
 - IFC file name is sent to the web browser.

 ## Week 2 (June 12th to June 18)

 - Create a new Web Module/Core/Tool for anything web UI related.
 - Create a new Blender Panel to start/connect/kill logic for web UI on a user-specified port.
-- Moved WebSocket server from inside Blenderbim into its Python module run as a subprocess.
+- Moved WebSocket server from inside BonsaiBIM into its Python module run as a subprocess.
-- Implemented starting/connecting/communicating/killing logic for the web UI within BlenderBim.
+- Implemented starting/connecting/communicating/killing logic for the web UI within BonsaiBIM.

 Merged in [PR #4885](https://github.com/IfcOpenShell/IfcOpenShell/pull/4885#issuecomment-2175543797)